R-Zaid/DSS-project/README.md

-2. Preprocessors - Contains all the preprocessed data explaining showing how the data is collected and prepared:
+2. Preprocessors - Contains all the preprocessed data explaining and showing how the data is collected and prepared:

     1. DSS group 1 merge.jpynb - In this file we analyzed, transformed and preprocessed the api data from the following 4 APIs:
         * Vehicle api: "https://opendata.cbs.nl/ODataApi/odata/85235NED/TypedDataSet"